1. Knowledge Base

 • Other Asset

-• Description (Optional) – Add a description about the creative you have uploaded
+• Description (optional): Add a description of the creative you have uploaded.

-• Schedule Change: You can change the status of your campaign after a time.
-All you need to do is mention the status, time and if you want to notify your publishers about the same
+• Schedule Status Change: You can change the status of your campaign after a time.
+All you need to do is mention the status, time, and if you want to notify your publishers about the same.

 Hit the FINISH button to create your campaign successfully.